-- Expect the media to show up if you’re hosting an event (like a rally, protest, or speech), you should expect media to show up.
+- Always be prepared for the media to show up when you’re hosting an event (like a rally, protest, or speech).

 - Assign media roles to two or three key people.
 One to be the spokesperson, another to handle media requests, and another to usher the spokesperson from interview to interview (in cases where many reporters are present).

 - Make sure to ask whether you’re live or being taped.